Canadian Cross-Country Journey

-At Canadian Train Vacations, we create personalized travel itineraries.
+At Canadian Train Vacations by Fresh Tracks Canada, we create personalized travel itineraries.
 We include trains, hotels, tours, and transfers.
 Our Vacation Advisors have first-hand experience of travelling and living in Canada and have bundles of local knowledge to share with you.
 Let us build your dream Canadian vacation from Toronto to Vancouver.

 This train tour Toronto to Vancouver includes four nights on the train and two nights in both cities.
 Gaze out at the changing scenery as you make your way across Canada.
 Sleep onboard the train and wake up to a new view every day.
 Before you board the train, visit Niagara Falls or discover Toronto’s top sights.
 After your rail adventure, explore Vancouver, Victoria, or Squamish on a sightseeing tour.